sophiebatten123/Tutoring-Hub/README.md

 Manual testing was completed iteratively throughout the project and the site was regularly tested on different browsers and on different screen sizes.
 Moreover, Dev tools was used often to identify errors within HTML and CSS code, alongside the console feature to identify errors in Javascript code.

-Alongside, I regulalry generated lighthouse reports which gave me an idea how well the site was performing.
-Attached below is a screenshot of the sites lighthouse report at the deployment stage of my project:
+Alongside, I regularly generated lighthouse reports which gave me an idea how well the site was performing.
+Attached below is a screenshot of the site's lighthouse report at the deployment stage of my project:

 <details>
     <summary>Lighthouse Report - Click Here:</summary>